HYU-NLP/Hyper-CL/README.md

 ### Training

 We provide example training scripts for finetuning and evaluating the models in the paper.
-Go to sim-kcg/ and execute the following command
+Go to sim-kcg/ and execute the following command.
 This code is based on [SimKCG](https://github.com/intfloat/SimKGC)

 #### WN18RR dataset